Girl, 9, killed in crash involving suspected DUI driver, police say

 A crash at a North Las Vegas intersection killed a 9-year-old girl on Saturday afternoon, according to the North Las Vegas Police Department.

-A suspected DUI crash at a North Las Vegas intersection killed a 9-year-old girl on Saturday afternoon, according to the North Las Vegas Police Department.
+A suspected DUI crash at a North Las Vegas intersection left a 9-year-old girl dead Saturday afternoon, according to the North Las Vegas Police Department.

 Responding officers found an unresponsive 9-year-old child in a Chevrolet Corvette as several bystanders attempted to give lifesaving treatment, police said.